 This document contains the full application manual including information required of interested hosts.

 1.1.
-WHAT IS THE ECOCITY FOCUS LAB SERIES?
+WHAT IS ECOCITY FOCUS LAB?

 The term “ecocity” (alternately “eco-city”) was introduced by Ecocity Builders founder Richard Register in 1979.
 The term is now in common use in much of the world.
 “Sustainable city” and “green city” are popular as well.
 Yet in our tradition of drawing directly from basic life principles for the design and organization of cities, the conference series has stayed committed to “eco-” because the prefix is derived from “ecology,” the science of life and living systems on our planet.
 This terminology is particularly important because life gives us not only our very existence but also useful models for design.

 The Ecocity World Summit Series was the first and is now the world’s longest running conference for ecological city design, development and functioning.
-With attendance and interest in the conference growing significantly, in 2015, Ecocity Builders announced the launch of Ecocity Focus Lab World Ecocity Focus Laburban problems climate change, renewable energy, transportation, environmentally healthy architecture city layout ecocities.
-World Ecocity Focus Labs.
-The ia smaller number of key
+With attendance and interest in the conference growing significantly, in 2015, Ecocity Builders announced the launch of Ecocity Focus Lab to provide a forum for deeper exploration of unique ecocity ideas and actions.
+Like the Ecocity World Summits, Ecocity Focus Lab conferences can investigate urban problems, climate change, renewable energy, transportation, environmentally healthy architecture, city layout and anything else related to ecocities.
+But, unlike Ecocity World Summits, Ecocity Focus Lab conferences do not attempt to address the entire range of ecocity topics.
+The instead focus on a smaller number of key issues, projects and places.